routegy/routegy-docs/app/docs/reference/action-types/slack-webhook.md

 # Slack Webhook

-The Slack webhook action type is used to send a message to Slack for every [event](/reference/events/) created by a [app](/reference/apps/).
+The Slack webhook action type is used to send a message to Slack for every [event](/reference/events/) created by an [app](/reference/apps/).

 ::: tip
 Slack messages can be configured using [templating](/reference/templating/).